Kindle and Paperback Editions Now Available

 Thanks to Warner Brothers for supporting me in the use of a quote from the cartoon Quickdraw McGraw

-The observatory and its site, as described in the book, is an amalgam of different observatories I had experiments in, visited for work, or which my team developed.
+The observatory and its site, as described in the book, is an amalgam of different observatories in which I conducted experiments, or which I visited for work with my team.
 These include:

 - The 48-inch facility at Goddard’s Geological and Astronomical Observatory in Greenbelt, Maryland—owned and operated by NASA;